kubernetes/registry.k8s.io/docs/mirroring/cri-o.md

 uses the ["pause" image][pause] from Kubernetes to implement pods.
 You may want to mirror this critical image to your own host.

-The pause image confiured can be found by running:
+The pause image configured can be found by running:
 ```shell
 cri-o config | grep pause_image
 ```